issamansur/issamansur/README.md

 ###

+- If the game doesn't capture you, then it becomes boring.
+[Ayanokoji - "Classroom of the elite"]
 - Tell you you're the greatest...
 But once you turn, they hate us...
 [Imagine Dragons - "Enemy"]
 - Betrayal can either break you or turn you into something more.
 [Silco - "Arcane"]
 - I mean, I'm...
 I'm not the most charming guy in the world, so I've been told, but... nobody?
 [Hancock - "Hancock"]